samaguiar/southern_hs_referrals/README.md

 # southern_hs_referrals

 ## Overview ##
-This project focuses on analyzing referral data from Southern High School.
-Referrals are
+This project focuses on analyzing referral data from Southern High School in Louisville, KY.
+Referrals are disciplinary tracking systems on student behavior.
+Teachers and admin indicate the behavior event, student identification, and comments on referrals.

 ## The Questions ##
 1) What is the most written type of referral?